 How many hedge funds have some holding in India equity markets?
 What is the kind of money that we are talking about?

-Top five India-based hedge funds include names like India Insight Value Fund, Malabar Capital TrustBSE -4.44 %, ArthVeda Alpha Plus, I-Alpha, And Malabar India Fund.
-Top five India-only invested hedge funds include names like Atyant Capital, India Insight Value Fund, Malabar Capital First, ArthVeda Alpha Plus Extreme 25, and I-Alpha what is viagra .
+see more Top five India-based hedge funds include names like India Insight Value Fund, Malabar Capital TrustBSE -4.44 %, ArthVeda Alpha Plus, I-Alpha, And Malabar India Fund.
+Top five India-only invested hedge funds include names like Atyant Capital, India Insight Value Fund, Malabar Capital First, ArthVeda Alpha Plus Extreme 25, and I-Alpha levitra without a doctor prescription .